 AZCAAR President, Connie Robinson, accepts a $10,000 grant from Wendy's to fund our work to improve the lives of African American children in Arizona.

-Feb 2020, AZCAAR co-hosted the conference and held a workshop to find collaborative approaches to find solutions to drastically improve the lives of African Americans in the AZ foster care system.
+Feb 2020, AZCAAR co-hosted the conference and held a workshop to find collaborative approaches to find solutions to drastically improve the lives of African Americans in Arizona's foster care system.

 BooksNBarberShops, part of our literacy program, encourages parents to read to their children while waiting for their hair cut.
 The children are encouraged to take the book(s) home with them.